Last Updated 17 August 2021

-Disability discrimination occurs when, because of the disability, the discriminator treats or proposes to treat the aggrieved person less favourably than the discriminator would treat a person without the disability in circumstances that are not materially different.
-It also occurs where a person (the discriminator) discriminates against another person (the aggrieved person) on the ground of a disability of the aggrieved person and:
+Disability discrimination occurs when, because of the disability, the discriminator treats or proposes to treat a person less favourably than the discriminator would treat a person without the disability in circumstances that are not materially different.
+It also occurs where a person (the discriminator) discriminates against another person on the ground of a disability of the person and:

 - the discriminator does not make, or proposes not to make, reasonable adjustments for the person

 Section 6 of the Disability Discrimination Act also makes indirect discrimination on the basis of disability unlawful.
-Indirect discrimination occurs when a person discriminates against another person on the ground of a disability of the aggrieved person if:
+Indirect discrimination occurs when a person discriminates against another person on the ground of a disability if:

-- the discriminator requires or proposes to require the aggrieved person to comply with a requirement or condition
+- the discriminator requires, or proposes to require, a person to comply with a requirement or condition

-- because of the disability, the aggrieved person does not or would not comply, or is not able or would not be able to comply with the requirement or condition with or without reasonable adjustments
+- because of the disability, a person does not or cannot comply with the requirement or condition with or without reasonable adjustments

 Discrimination can also occur when a person is treated less favourably because the person is associated with a person with disability, or because the person with the disability has a carer, assistant, assistance animal and disability aid (ss 7–8 Disability Discrimination Act).

 Section 10 of the Disability Discrimination Act provides that, when an act is done for two or more reasons, and one of the reasons is a person’s disability, then it is not necessary to show that discriminatory reason is the dominant or substantial reason for the act of discrimination.